 Laundry Services: Each residence hall or apartment cluster contains a commercial laundry room equipped with front-loading washers and dryers available for residents’ use.

 Disability Accommodations: URI is committed to accessibility for all residents.
 Learn more about Undergraduate Housing Accommodations.

 Gym: Fitness & Wellness provides a diverse schedule/array of programs, collaborative educational, initiatives, and professional student development.

 Technology: We use the latest in wireless technology to provide reliable and fast internet access for our residents.
-Wired internet connections are also available.
-How to connect to URI Wireless.
+Wired internet and TV connections are also available.
+Technology in the Residence Halls.

 Health Services: URI Health Services provides caring and well-respected health care resource.
 Emergency Medical Services is 24/7/365 operation that provides emergency prehospital care and transport to ill and injured persons.

 Cleaning: The University regularly cleans common areas, but residents are required to regularly clean their rooms, remove trash, and otherwise follow safety standards.

 Parking: Residents may park on campus, but be sure to get a valid permit from Parking and Transportation Services.